Table of Contents

 What are some popular websites built with Django?

-Notable websites using Django include Instagram, Pinterest, Mozilla, The Washington Post, Disqus, and Spotify.
-Django’s ability to handle high traffic and complex functionality.
+Notable websites that use Django include Instagram, Pinterest, Mozilla, The Washington Post, Disqus, and Spotify.
+Django is known for handling high traffic and complex functions.

 Can Django support multiple languages for international users?

-Yes, Django’s internationalization (i18n) and localization (l10n) framework supports multi-language applications.
+Yes, Django’s internationalization (i18n) and localization (l10n) framework supports multilingual applications.
 It handles translations, localized formatting, and time zones for global accessibility.